Programs sponsored by the Eli Broad College of Business tend to work well for Broad students. See upcoming events.

 Elizabeth Fisher | Wines, Mines, and Export Strategies in Chile

-If necessary, complete the Course Approval Form (CAF) and submit it to the Office of Education Abroad and the Broad College Education Abroad Coordinators before leaving for the program (select semester-long programs only)
+For semester-long programs, complete the Course Approval Form (CAF) and submit it to the Office of Education Abroad and the Broad College Education Abroad Coordinators before leaving for the program.

 The international business minor is a great academic opportunity for students who plan careers with an international orientation and who wish to add breadth to their major.
 The minor is designed for students who desire to increase their understanding of various regions of the world and the global marketplace.